rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- 🚧 nav continued
-  - ✅ clean away old local nav + renaming
-  - ✅ no need to compute sofars
-  - ✅ flatten global nav
+- nav door issues (post nav door stitching)
-  - ✅ global nav door edges seem wrong
+  - ✅ only 2 door tris should have doorId
-  - ✅ light changes when move thru hull door
+  - 🚧 light does not change when nav to door
-  - 🚧 hull door light switch should be on room-exit
+  - 🚧 light does not change when nav from door

+- support multiple groups in navZone e.g. 102
-  - 🚧 fix stop/start in door issues
+  - ✅ exists in navZone
+  - ✅ drawn their triangulation
+  - 🚧 support navigation with multiple groups

+- craft navmesh with door rects (2 tris) manually
+  - triangulate each room and then join
+  - careful e.g. 302

 - 🚧 Gatsby
   - ✅ Start migration to Gatsby